 According to SHRM’s comprehensive benefit survey, HR professionals consider health-related benefits the most important type of benefit an organization can offer, and 98% of employers make health care coverage available to their employees.
 Employers recognize that providing health insurance is vital to attract talent, even among organizations that are not subject to the employer mandate under the Affordable Care Act.

 SHRM's Position on Workplace Healthcare:

-- Employer-Based System: SHRM believes public policy should strengthen and improve the employer-based health care system, including preservation of the current tax treatment of the employer-sponsored health plans.
+SHRM is committed to advancing policy solutions that strengthen and improve the employer-based health care system, including preservation of the current tax treatment of employer-sponsored health plans.

 Requirements Related to the Mental Health Parity and Addiction Equity Act